MarkD833/RCBUS-68xxx/boards/README.md

 Each PI/T can generate a timer interrupt and a port interrupt.
 These can be individually configured route to one of the autovector interrupts INT1, INT2, INT5 or INT6 via jumper selection.

 The clock source for each PI/T can be selected from either CLOCK or CLOCK2 on the RCBus via jumper selection.

+**NOTE:** The 68230 chip must have a clock signal present on pin 40 (CLK) even if the timer is not being used.
+Without a clock signal, the 68230 will not generate a /DTACK and the processor will throw a bus error.

 ## Multifunction Board